Wildlife of the Falkland Islands: Fauna

 Inland, upland and ruddy-headed geese live near small freshwater ponds, along with silver teal, Chiloé wigeon, and white-tufted grebe.
 There are six species of herons and egrets that have been recorded, although only the black-crowned night heron is known to breed in the area.

 There are no native reptiles or amphibians on the islands.
 Over 200 species of insects have been recorded, along with 43 spider species and 12 worm species.
 Over 60 species of true flies live on the islands, 12 species of wasps, and 20 species of butterflies and moths.
 There is a high diversity of beetles species, with 110 species of which 15 are ground beetles, 20 are weevils, and 16 are darkling beetles.
 There are 15 species of hemiptera, and 12 booklice.
 Only 13 terrestrial invertebrates are recognised as endemic, although information on many species in lacking and it is suspected up to two thirds of species found are actually endemic, including 16 spiders.
 Insects are important as decomposers, and also make up a large portion of the diet of some bird species.
 Due to the island environment, many insect species have developed reduced or absent wings.
 There are around 129 freshwater invertebrates, the majority being rotifer, however the identification of some species remains in dispute.

 Six species of fish are found in freshwater areas including the zebra trout (Aplochiton zebra), the Falklands minnow (a.k.a. common galaxias, Galaxias maculatus), which is among the most widespread fishes in the world.
 Many of these native species are amphidromous, spending part of their lives at sea.
 Introduced brown trout, have been established in many freshwater streams and have also formed sea-runs resulting in an increase in body size.
 Due to the introduction of brown trout and other fish species the endemic zebra trout (a galaxiid fish unrelated to typical salmonid trout) is now restricted to small streams in remote parts of West Falkland and Lafonia.
 Different species of krill are found in Falkland waters, with lobster krill inhabiting the warmer waters in the north.

 Flora

 Vegetation on the archipelago is composed of grasses, ferns, and shrubs.
 Around 363 species of vascular plants have been recorded on the island, 171 of which are native and 13 of which are endemic.
 21 species of ferns and clubmosses are recorded, and 278 species of flowering plants have been recorded.
 There are no native tree species, although there are two species of bushes, fachine and native box.
-Some bogs and fens exist and support some freshwater plant species, but these are not common on the islands.
+Some bogs and fens exist, freshwater plants include the soft-camp bog (Astelia pumila), dwarf marigold (Caltha appendiculata), gaimardia (Gaimardia australis) and the carnivorous sundew Drosera uniflora.